mongodb/genny/README.md

 ## Running Genny Self-Tests

 These self-tests are exercised in CI.
 For the exact invocations that the CI tests use, see evergreen.yml.
+All genny commands now use `./run-genny`.
+For a full list run `./run-genny --help`.

 ### Linters